-Search for the private key file that you saved.
-This is the key that ends in
+Search for the private key file, which ends in

 Next, in the Connection subheading in the Data configuration section, enter your server's username in the Auto-login username field.
 For the initial setup, this should be the

 root user, which is the administrative user of your server.
-If you’re using CoreOS, Rancher, or FreeBSD, the username will be
+If you're using CoreOS, Rancher, or FreeBSD, the username is

 freebsd instead of